Toward Instance-Optimal State Certification With Incoherent Measurements

-For general $\sigma$, by carefully choosing which pair of buckets to apply this construction to, we obtain the lower bound of Theorem~\ref{thm:instance_informal} for sufficiently small $\epsilon$.
-For larger $\epsilon$ we show that if the lower bound from the generalized Paninski instance were inferior to the lower bound of Theorem~\ref{thm:instance_informal}, then we would arrive at a contradiction of the assumption that $\epsilon$ is large (see Section~\ref{subsec:conclude_nonadaptive}).
+For general $\sigma$, by carefully choosing which pair of buckets to apply this construction to, we obtain the lower bound of Theorem~\ref{thm:instance_informal} for very small $\epsilon$.
+For larger $\epsilon$ we show that if the lower bound from the generalized Paninski instance were inferior to that of Theorem~\ref{thm:instance_informal}, then this would contradict the assumption that $\epsilon$ is large (see Section~\ref{subsec:conclude_nonadaptive}).
 Altogether, this completes the proof of the claimed lower bound in Theorem~\ref{thm:instance_informal}, modulo one last corner case that we now discuss.

-Finally we remark that the ideas above can also be implemented in the setting where one can choose unentangled POVMs adaptively (Theorem~\ref{thm:instance_adaptive_informal}).
-The reason the lower bound we obtain is not instance-optimal is the same technical reason that \cite{bubeck2020entanglement} was not able to obtain an optimal lower bound for mixedness testing, namely that there is some lossy balancing step (see the proof of Theorem~\ref{thm:bcl} in Appendix~\ref{app:bcl_defer}).